 In the few short weeks since Advocacy Day, we’ve already seen progress on several pieces of breastfeeding-friendly legislation:

-The Small Airports Mothers’ Room Act has been introduced and had its first Congressional hearing.
-USBC disseminated a letter which garnered signatures of support from 60 organizations.
+- The Small Airports Mothers’ Room Act has been introduced and had its first Congressional hearing.
+USBC disseminated a letter that garnered signatures of support from 60 organizations.

 WHO recommends exclusive breastfeeding starting within one hour after birth and until the age of 6 months old.
 This goal is hard to achieve without supports.
 Luckily, everyone can support this process, as breastfeeding is a team effort.